Hello, world

 By not writing tests, you are committing to manually checking your code by running your software, which breaks your state of flow.
 You won't be saving yourself any time, especially in the long run.

-Let's write a test for a user passing in Spanish and add it to the existing suite.
+Let's write a test creating a Spanish greeter and calling the #hello

 Remember not to cheat!
 Test first.